-Join Scott Simpson for an in-depth discussion in this video Interacting with the user via alerts, dialogs, and notifications, part of Up and Running with AppleScript.
+Join Scott Simpson for an in-depth discussion in this video Interacting with the user via alerts, dialogs, and notifications, part of Learning AppleScript.

 …So far, the script has been operating on its own without any input from the user.…But since we're adding copyright or watermark information to the images, we…should probably ask the user what they want that information to be.…In this application, we'll use a dialog to get that information.…And, there's a couple of kinds of dialogs you can display.…The most basic is just an alert.…Since there's a number of options available, let's…take a look at the apple script language guide.…I'll open up commands reference over here, and then scroll down to display alert.…

 Here, I can see that the command display…alert is required and it takes a text argument.…Let's take a look at that, right quick.…I'll switch back over to the editor, and I'll create a new script.…I'll write display alert, and then I'll type some text.…It's an alert.…A quick run and then it is.…I have this little window that pops up with bold text and an Okay button.…Looking back at the reference there's some other fields I can use.…I'll put these both up on the screen for a minute.…